Live From EuropeSaturday, July 4

 Israel, der Libanon und die USA unterzeichnen Rahmenabkommen – Lob von Netanjahu Israel, der Libanon und die USA haben ein Rahmenabkommen vereinbart.
 Es soll den Weg zu einem dauerhaften Frieden ebnen.
 Der israelische Ministerpräsident Benjamin Netanjahu sieht darin eine Niederlage für den Iran.

-welt.de · about 2 hours ago
+welt.de · 7 days ago

 Live From Europe